faster-cpython/ideas/3.12/tier2.md

 ## Optimizing traces

-Optimizing traces is a well research area.
+Optimizing traces is a well researched area.
 Rather than regurgitate that research we run through how the above trace would be optimized, as an example.